nor-mal/detailing_store/README.md

 1. Create your virtual environment to install necessary packages to run the project `conda create --name yourenvname` - this will be a command to use if you are using Anaconda to manage your virtual environments
-2. Activate your virtual environment.
+2. Activate your virtual environment.</br>
     `conda activate yourenvname`
-3. Install requried packages to run the project by using requirements.txt file.
+3. Install requried packages to run the project by using requirements.txt file.</br>
     `conda install --file requirements.txt`
-4. Install PayPal checkout server by typing:
+4. Install PayPal checkout server by typing:</br>
-    `pip install paypal-checkout-serversdk`dd
+    `pip install paypal-checkout-serversdk`</br>
-5. You will need to have Paypal sandbox account created to be able to set the below values. https://developer.paypal.com/docs/api/overview/#create-sandbox-accounts
+5. You will need to have Paypal sandbox account created to be able to set the below values.</br>
+https://developer.paypal.com/docs/api/overview/#create-sandbox-accounts
 6. Following setup would be needed in the project to be able to test the Paypal payments:
     - in the /detailing_store/settings.py file:<br/>